xiix0/scam/README.md

-You will be reincarnated as a toad; and you will be much happier.
+Don't tell any big lies today.
+Small ones can be just as effective.